-In divorce cases or similar situations, it is not uncommon that we see grandparents being denied visitastion in some degree.
+In divorce cases or similar situations, it is not uncommon that we see grandparents being denied visitation in some degree.
 For this reason, we often get questions about visitations or even child custody when it comes to grandparent rights in South Carolina family law.

-The most typical situation that occurs is when one parent who possesses legal or physcial custody disallows their children from seeing their exes parents.
+The most typical situation that occurs is when one parent who possesses legal or physical custody disallows their children from seeing their exes parents.
 Another instance we might see is when a spouse passes away and the surviving parent cuts ties with their deceased spouse’s family.
 Lastly, in the event of a ‘falling out’ or disagreement, the parents might keep their children from seeing the grandparents they are in disagreement with.

 Quite obviously, these instances are very different from one another.
 However, they each present the same level of pain and trauma to the grandparents who are missing their loved ones, and likely the children as well.
 We would all like to think that our children or their spouses would never keep our grandchildren from us but it is more common than you might think.